Nicaraguan supreme court justice resigns in protest

-MEXICO CITY (AP) — Nicaraguan media say a Supreme Court justice has resigned in a scathing open letter to President Daniel Ortega.
+MEXICO CITY (AP) — Nicaraguan media reported Thursday that a Supreme Court justice has resigned with a scathing open letter to President Daniel Ortega, who faced down anti-government protests last year by unleashing security forces and allied groups against demonstrators.

-Thursday’s reports cite a letter circulating widely on social media accompanied by a photograph of judge Rafael Solis Cerda’s government-issued ID.
+The letter circulating widely on social media was accompanied by a photograph of judge Rafael Solis Cerda’s government-issued ID.
 The letter’s authenticity could not be independently confirmed.
+A message to Solis was not immediately answered.

-Solis is a long-time member of Ortega’s Sandinista Front party, but his letter says Ortega and his wife, Vice President Rosario Murillo, are dragging Nicaragua toward a civil war.
-He says he never expected to see history repeat itself at the hands of those who helped overthrow Nicaragua’s last dictator.
+Solis is a long-time member of Ortega’s Sandinista Front party, but his letter said Ortega and his wife, Vice President Rosario Murillo, are dragging Nicaragua toward a civil war.

-Solis’ letter says he considered resigning last year.
-He says suggestions he offered Ortega on negotiating an end to the country’s political crisis, but they were disregarded.

 Most Read Nation & World Stories